Where’s the Line

 Overhead Asset Notification Pilot

 Between November 2023 and October 2024, Utility Safety Partners and a consortium of overhead asset owners are running a pilot program to gauge the effectiveness of including overhead assets on a locate request.
-The purpose of the program is to increase awareness for excavators who are working in the vicinity of overhead powerlines, to remind them to stay 7-metres safe, and to have a plan to work safely around overhead assets.
+The purpose of the program is to increase awareness for excavators who are working in the vicinity of overhead power lines, to remind them to stay 7-metres safe, and to have a plan to work safely around overhead assets.
 In some cases, an orientation with the asset owner is required, and the response back to excavators just before the start of their activity is a way of putting that information in the hands of workers to keep them safe.

 Learn more about the program here: Overhead Asset Project Summary